vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - There are some exceptions, but support both where you can
 - Imaging having low mobility and having your screen on a mount on your wheelchair.
 It's not easy, or in some cases possible, to change the orientation of the device in order to use the app.
+- This is also helpful for others who might feel more comfortable using their phone in a specific orientation, such as when using it with one hand

 ---